bravetechnologycoop/BraveSensor-Production-Firmware/README.md

 The production firmware also has configuration values, found in the firmware_config.h file.

 The only setting that is unique to this product is below.
 All the others are identical to the 2 Argon + XeThru firmware.
-Their documentation can be found in [section 2](#firmware-settings-and-config) above.
+Their documentation can be found in the 2 Argon + XeThru [section](#firmware-settings-and-config) above.

 #### INS3331_PARTICLE

 An “INS3331 Particle” connects to the INS3331 radar sensor and relays breath data to the cloud.
 Defining INS3331_PARTICLE will enable the INS3331 sensor firmware for compilation/flashing to a Particle.